allancolibao/laravel-api-react-js-image-upload/README.md

 ## About this application
-Upload your photos, view ,and edit description with Laravel(API), Reactjs, and Material Ui.
+Upload, view and edit description of your photos.

 ## Here the few easy steps